 Income taxes: The Fund is generally exempt from federal income tax under Section 501(c)(3) of the Internal Revenue Code and applicable state law.
 In addition, The Fund qualifies for the charitable contribution deduction under Section 170(b)(1)(A) and has been classified as an organization that is not a private foundation under Section 509(a)(2).
-Beginning in 2018, under provisions of the Tax Cuts and Jobs Act, The Fund is subject to unrelated business income taxes on qualified fringe transportation benefits provided to employees.

 The accounting standard on accounting for uncertainty in income taxes addresses the determination of whether tax benefits claimed on a tax return should be recorded in the financial statements.
 Under this guidance, The Fund may recognize the tax benefit from an uncertain tax position only if it is more likely than not that the tax position will be sustained on examination by taxing authorities, based on the technical merits of the position.
 Examples of tax positions include the tax-exempt status of The Fund and the various positions related to the potential sources of unrelated business taxable income.
-The tax benefits recognized in the financial statements from such a position are measured based on the largest benefit that has a greater than 50 percent likelihood of being realized upon ultimate settlement.
+The tax benefits recognized in the financial statements from such a position are measured based on the largest benefit that has a greater than 50% likelihood of being realized upon ultimate settlement.
 The Fund does not believe that there are any unrecognized tax benefits or tax liabilities that should be recorded for the reporting periods presented in these financial statements.